-Here are 10 things you can do now or over the next few weeks to make a thriftier new year a reality
+Here are ten things you can do now or over the next few weeks to make a thriftier new year a reality.

-Year end income statements will be arriving soon, divide you net income into 12 and start trimming expenses until they fit with you income.
+Year-end income statements will be arriving soon.
+Divide your net income into 12 and start trimming expenses until they fit with your income.
 Here are a few websites to help you set up and keep your budget.

-Sign up for these 4 websites for maximum earnings
+Sign up for these four websites for maximum earnings

-We all zone out a few minutes a day so why not earn a few gift cards or other gift worthy items during those moments.
-These programs can easily be done while watching TV at the end of a long day, or while your putting your feet up for a few moments mid day (which is when I do mine).
+We all zone out a few minutes a day, so why not earn a few gift cards or other gift-worthy items during those moments.
+These programs can easily be done while watching TV at the end of a long day or while you are putting your feet up for a few moments midday (which is when I do mine).